ballerkobe808/invest/README - 0 TEAM.md

    Tarik Shahin - Wells Fargo
    No min!!
 (Normally 50k)
-   950 proc fee + 80 tax svc - standard for Indiana
+   950 processing fee + 80 tax svc (1030) - standard for Indiana
    0 points, but can buy rate down with points up front cash out refi - 75%, mort refi - 80%
    Be sure to put the mortgage at the time of purchase